skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 Instead, they're just a standardized way to write test cases before the actual code can be written.

+Note, however, that these files are incomplete and do not reflect the current set of tests.
+They were useful for the initial design of the tests, but were neve completed.
+See this [discussion](https://github.com/skupperproject/skupper/pull/784#discussion_r901791250) for details.

 # General questions

 # Priorities